khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

 -->
 ---
 name: Stepper
-description: A stepper conveys progress through numbered steps that allow users to input information in a prescribed order.
+description: A stepper separates staged workflows into meaningful, ordered steps.
 <!--
   `vueComponents` is used to pull the component from Storybook in order to generate the Implementation tab.
 Removing this will remove the Implementation tab for the component.
 List in alphabetical order.